ImangazalievM/ReActiveAndroid/README.md

 In the plans:

-- Annotation Processing instead Java Reflection
+- Annotation Processing instead of Java Reflection
 - improved compatibility with Kotlin
 - composite primary key support
 - SQL Cipher support